LLNL/RAJAPerf/docs/sphinx/user_guide/index.rst

 ###################################

-If you have some familiarity with RAJA and want to get up and running with the RAJA Performance Suite quickly, check out :ref:`getting_started-label`, which contains information about getting the code, building it, running it, etc.
+If you have some familiarity with RAJA and want to get up and running with the RAJA Performance Suite quickly, check out :ref:`build-label` and :ref:`run-label` which contain information about getting the code, building it, and running it.

 If you want to learn more about RAJA, please see the `RAJA User Guide <https://raja.readthedocs.io/en/develop/sphinx/user_guide/index.html>`_, which contains a detailed discussion of RAJA features and a RAJA